Table of Contents

 Diseases of the Venous System of the Lower Limb

-The deep veins of the lower limb are clinically important because they have higher pressure as compared to the superficial veins.
-So, in order to prevent backflow of the blood from deep veins into the superficial veins, valves are present.
-If these valves malfunction, this may lead to backflow of blood from the deep veins into the superficial veins.
-This causes swelling of the superficial veins and, therefore, pain.
+The deep veins of the lower limb are clinically important because they have higher pressure compared to the superficial veins.
+Valves prevent the backflow of the blood from deep veins into the superficial veins.
+If these valves malfunction, this may lead to a backflow of blood from the deep veins into the superficial veins.
+This backflow causes swelling of the superficial veins and pain.
 The condition is known as ‘varicose veins’.